trothr/xmitmsgx/Members.md

 * msgbuf

-`msgbuf` is a poiter to a buffer which will hold the resulting message string.
+`msgbuf` is a pointer to a buffer which will hold the resulting message string.

 * msglen